joelparkerhenderson/task-life-cycle/README.md

 * Some teams notify stakeholders when work on a task starts, such as by sending a message to stakeholders, or updating the task notes, or moving a story card between swim lanes, etc.

-## Stage 2: Create the branch
+## Stage 2: Create the space

-Create a new topic branch by using your team's version control.
+Create the space you need in order to do the task.

+For example, our team uses git version control, and we create the space by using git to create a new git topic branch.
+The rest of this section describes our team's approach.

 Update your project's main branch, such as: